6chHenry/6chHenry.github.io/docs/about/index.md

     If you have any questions or would like to communicate with me, please feel free to [email](mailto:2313287840@qq.com) or just leave a message below and I will reply as soon as possible 😎.
     If you are also in Shanghai, feel free to contact me.
 We can chat, learn, or exchange common interests together 👻.

-    ~~GitHub Point a follow thank you meow 😺, GitHub Point a follow thank you meow 😺~~~
+    ~~Follow my github thank you meow 😺, follow my Github thank you meow 😺~~~

     ---

-    I usually like listening to music, watching anime as well as reading, and I also blog about it and share my personal feelings ✍.
+    I usually like listening to music(Eason!), reading and playing badminton, and I also write diaries about it and share my personal feelings ✍.

     ---

-    As for my name “6ch.”, six grams of stomach in English is 6g stomach, I simply use 6ch. instead of myself.
+    As for my name “6ch.”, it's a long long story.